Note

 Overview#

-The K230 is equipped with one MIPI-DSI (1x4 lane) interface, which can drive a MIPI screen or convert to drive an HDMI monitor through an interface chip.
-Additionally, for convenience during debugging, we also support a virtual display.
-Users can choose the VIRT output device to preview images in CanMV-IDE even without an HDMI monitor or LCD screen.
+The K230 is equipped with 1 channel of MIPI-DSI (1x4 lane), which can drive a MIPI screen or drive an HDMI display through an interface chip conversion.
+In addition, to facilitate debugging, we also support a virtual display.
+Users can choose the VIRT output device, and even without an HDMI display or LCD screen, image preview can be performed in CanMV-IDE.

 Examples#